opensearch-project/spring-data-opensearch/README.md

 ### OpenSearch 2.x / 1.x client libraries

-At the moment, Spring Data OpenSearch provides the possibility to use either `RestHighLevelCLient` or [OpenSearchClient](https://github.com/opensearch-project/opensearch-java) to connect to OpenSearch clusters.
+Spring Data OpenSearch provides the possibility to use either `RestHighLevelCLient` or [OpenSearchClient](https://github.com/opensearch-project/opensearch-java) to connect to OpenSearch clusters.

 #### Using `RestHighLevelCLient` (default)